preactjs/preact-www/content/en/blog/preact-x.md

 # Preact X, a story of stability

-A lot of you have been waiting for [the infamous Preact 11](https://github.com/preactjs/preact/issues/2621), an issue started back in July 2020, and for clarity I have been as well.
-When we started on Preact 11 we believed that there was no way to introduce the things we were looking for in Preact X...
+A lot of you have been waiting for [the infamous Preact 11](https://github.com/preactjs/preact/issues/2621), an issue started back in July 2020, and to be clear I was one of the most excited people for v11.
+When we started thinking about Preact 11 we believed that there was no way to introduce the stuff we had in mind in Preact X without breaking changes, some of the things we had in mind:

 - Using a backing VNode structure to reduce GC, by doing this we'd only use the result of `h()` to update our backing-node.
 - Reconciler performance, adding fast routes for mounting/...
-- Some breaking changes like removing `px` suffixing and `forwardRef`
+- Some changes like removing `px` suffixing, `forwardRef` and breaking IE11 support.
-- Addressing event/child-diffing bugs
+- Addressing event/child-diffing bugs.

 The above were our goals, when breaking these down we can clearly see that there's a distinction here, only point 3 would be a breaking change for our consumers while point 1 would have a huge impact to folks building extensions like Preact Signals, Preact devtools, ...
+This could break a lot of the cool stuff our community is working on to extend Preact.

-As we were exploring Preact 11 we experimented with a new type of diffing, branded [skew based diffing](https://github.com/preactjs/preact/pull/3388), this landed in Preact 11 and we saw real performance improvements as well as this fixing a bunch of long-running bugs.
-As time went on and we invested more time in Preact 11 we started noticing that the improvements we were landing wreen't exclusive to Preact 11...
+As we were exploring Preact 11 we experimented with a new type of diffing, named [skew based diffing](https://github.com/preactjs/preact/pull/3388), this landed in Preact 11 and we saw real performance improvements as well as this fixing a bunch of long-running bugs.
+As time went on and we invested more time in Preact 11 we started noticing that the improvements we were landing weren't exclusive to Preact 11...

 ## Releases

-Since our Preact 11 announceement there have been 18 (!!) minor versions of Preact, a lot of these have been largely inspired by the work that we have been doing on Preact X. Let's go over a few of these
+Since our Preact 11 announceement there have been 18 (!!) minor versions of Preact, a lot of these have been largely inspired by the work that we have been doing on Preact X. Let's go over a few of these and look at the impact.

 ### 10.5.0